cs0320-f2021/onboarding-gp47hw2vrthv8pc6/README.md

 for column case), that instances dump parsed `.csv`s upon calling `read()`, and that getters work properly.

+Unit testing of `CommandHandler`...

+`Error` has not been tested due to trivial functionality.

 # Usage
 To build use:
 `mvn package`